 Key Stage 1 – Source KEYPAS - All reports apart from Child Looked After (CLA) reports

-Users are unable to change the data source for this assessment as only the set of initial teacher originated teacher assessments are received.
+Users are unable to change the data source for this assessment as only the set of initial teacher originated teacher assessments are received (unless KS1 predicted outcomes have been collected and imported).
 Even if the school subsequently revises that set of teacher assessments, it overwrites the original once loaded.
 The data file from the school is loaded by Local Authority and made directly available in reports after appropriate data quality checks and amendments.
 The exact same final file is also sent to DfE.
-Submission via the LA is statutory (apart from 2020) and at the time of writing nearly all LA use the same system to process and quality assure the data, giving near 100% coverage.
+Submission via the LA is statutory (apart from 2020 and 2021) and at the time of writing nearly all LA use the same system to process and quality assure the data, giving near 100% coverage.

 Key Stage 1 – Source NPD - Children Looked After (CLA) report data sources